-4 Equilibria without information sharing
+4. Equilibria without Information Sharing

-In the previous section we derived the boundaries of the perfectly competitive and efficient region A, and of the overborrowing region C. As apparent from Figure 2, these boundaries also define an intermediate region B: here entrepreneurs would like to overborrow, i.e. condition (7) holds; yet, no junior bank would gain from providing extra funding to entrepreneurs who already borrowed x, i.e. condition (6) is violated provided the senior bank requires a sufficiently onerous repayment from the entrepreneur, so as to make lending to him unappealing to its competitors.
-If instead a bank were to charge the zero-profit repayment x, it would not be able to deter additional lending by its competitors, i.e. condition (9) is violated.
+In the previous section, we derived the boundaries of the perfectly competitive and efficient region A, and of the overborrowing region C. As apparent from Figure 2, these boundaries also define an intermediate region B: here entrepreneurs would like to overborrow, that is, condition (6) holds; yet, no junior bank would gain from providing extra funding to entrepreneurs who already borrowed x, that is, condition (5) is violated provided the senior bank requires a sufficiently onerous repayment from the entrepreneur, so as to make lending to him unappealing to its competitors.
+If instead a bank were to charge the zero-profit repayment x, it would not be able to deter additional lending by its competitors, that is, condition (8) is violated.
 This also implies that in region B banks will refrain from undercutting each other down to the zero-profit repayment x, for fear of triggering opportunistic behavior.